Claim-Dissector: An Interpretable Fact-Checking System with Joint Re-ranking and Veracity Prediction: Model Description

 \subsection{Retriever}

-Given a claim~$c \in \mathcal{C}$ from the set of all possible claims~$\mathcal{C}$ and the corpus~$\mathcal{D}=\{d_1, d_2, ... , d_n\}$ composed of documents~$d_i$, the retriever produces a ranking using ranking function~$\operatorname{rank}:\mathcal{C} \times \mathcal{D} \rightarrow \mathbb{R}$ that assigns a score to each document in the corpus.
-In this work, we focus on the verifier; therefore we take strong retriever from \citet{jiang-etal-2021-exploring-listwise}.
-This retriever interleaves documents ranked via BM25 \cite{robertson2009probabilistic} and Wikipedia API following \citet{hanselowski2018ukp}, skipping duplicate articles.
-Each document is then split into non-overlapping blocks of size~$L_x$, while respecting sentence boundaries\footnote{Every block contains as many sentences as can fit into~$L_x$ tokens, considering verifier's tokenization.}.
-Our verifier then computes its prediction from top-$K_1$ such blocks.
-To keep up with similar approaches \cite{hanselowski2018ukp,stammbach-neumann-2019-team}, we also experiment with expanding evidence with documents hyperlinked to the top retrieved articles.
-We rank these documents according to the rank and sequential order in the document they were hyperlinked from.
+Given a claim~$c \in \mathcal{C}$ from the set of all possible claims~$\mathcal{C}$ and the corpus~$\mathcal{D}=\{d_1, d_2, ... , d_n\}$ composed of documents~$d_i$, the retriever produces a ranking using function~$\operatorname{rank}:\mathcal{C} \times \mathcal{D} \rightarrow \mathbb{R}$ that assigns a claim-dependent score to each document in the corpus.
+In this work, we focus on the verifier; therefore, we take the strong retriever from \citet{jiang-etal-2021-exploring-listwise}.
+This retriever interleaves documents ranked by BM25 \cite{robertson2009probabilistic} ($a_1,a_2,...a_n$) and Wikipedia API ($b_1,b_2,...b_m$) following \citet{hanselowski2018ukp} as ($a_1,b_1,a_2,b_2,...$), while skipping duplicate articles.
+Each document is then split into non-overlapping blocks of size~$L_x$, respecting sentence boundaries\footnote{Every block contains as many sentences as can fit into~$L_x$ tokens, considering verifier's tokenization.}.
+Our verifier then computes its veracity prediction from top-$K_1$ such blocks.
+To keep up with similar approaches \cite{hanselowski2018ukp,stammbach-neumann-2019-team} , we also experiment with expanding evidence with documents hyperlinked to the top retrieved articles.
+We rank these documents according to rank and sequential order in the document they were hyperlinked from.
 We then process these extra ranked documents the same way as retrieved documents, adding top-$K_2$ blocks to the verifier's input.
 As discussed more closely in \citet{stammbach-neumann-2019-team}, some relevant documents are impossible to retrieve using just claim itself, as their relevance is conditioned on other relevant documents.
-However, we stress that such approaches also mimic the way FEVER dataset was collected, and thus the improvements of such approach on ``more naturally collected`` datasets might not be as significant, if any.
+However, we stress that such approaches also mimic the way FEVER dataset was collected, and thus the improvements of such approach on ``naturally collected'' datasets might be negligible if any.